-Jesus' death has deep meaning.
-According to Isaiah, God decided to punish Jesus for men's sins, so Jesus was buried among the wicked (Isa 53:9).
+According to Isaiah, God decided to punish Jesus for men's sins, so he was buried with the wicked (Isa 53:9).
 Jesus was the Son of Almighty God.
 But Jesus was buried among the wicked.
 In this way, Jesus was buried to take all our punishment.
 The death of Jesus was the death of the Son of God.
 Finally we can see God in the death of Jesus.
 Jesus is the Son of God.
 But he died for our sins in obedience to God's will for world salvation.
 Jesus died for our sins so that we may believe in him and have eternal salvation and the kingdom of God as our inheritance.